maxstreitberger/CodeProjectAPI/README.md

 To run the API, you just use this command: \
 `node src/index.js`

-Before you can run the API, you should also add replace the two `.env-sample` files with `.env` files.
+Before you can run the API, you should also replace the two `.env-sample` files with `.env` files.

 ## Database
 For my project, I'm using a local PostgreSQL database at the moment.
 To connect it with my API I'm using Prisma, which needs a database URL.